claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### Nest
       A Nest object.
-      Not sure if it is need to be serializable
+      Not sure if this needs to be serializable
 * Member Data:
       * private final int limit = 10 - instructions say 1-10 parts per nest
       * public ArrayList<Part> nestedItems - items in the nest